 Little is known of Torres' life and activity in Venezuela from the documentary record, including the presumably valorous acts for which this ex voto was commissioned.
 Torres was a peninsular, born in the village of Consuegra in the province of Toledo.
 In 1736, he married María Engracia del Valle, a native of Madrid and possibly an extended relative, in Ceuta.
-It is unclear at what point Torres was stationed in Caracas, though his wife and two children arrived
+It is unclear at what point Torres was stationed in Caracas, though his wife and two children arrived from Spain in 1753 along with a company of servants.
+The couple remained in Caracas until at least 1758, when Torres authored a will stating that he was a resident of the city.
+By the next year, the family had relocated to Cadiz where their fifth and final child was born.
+That same year, 1759, Torres was named a Colonel of the Regiment of Asturias by Charles III.
+He died in 1762 in Jumilla, Spain due to "a misfortune originating from insanity" that prevented him from receiving the Last Rites.

-1 Archivo Militar de Segovia, Legajo 1158, Expediente 35, "Doña Engracia del Valle (viuda Agustín de Torres)," n.p.
+Archivo Militar de Segovia, Legajo 1158, Expediente 35, "Doña Engracia del Valle (viuda Agustín de Torres)," n.p.